freedomtowin/dsc-complex-time-series-challenge/README.md

 "The Fourier transform assumes that the signal is stationary and that the signals in the sample continue into infinity.
 The Fourier transform performs poorly when this is not the case."

-A stationary process has a constant mean and variance over time which is a property that the time series doesn't have.
+A stationary process has a constant mean and variance over time which is a property that most time series don't have.
 A stationary process can be extracted from the time series by creating a time differenced variable.
 However, the complex magnitudes from the time difference variable does not represent the actual signal.
 A regression model can then be used to recontruct the magnitudes of this signal.

 #### Defining the model:
 y = T(t) + S(t) + R(t)